ronivay/XenOrchestraInstallerUpdater/README.md

 ## Notes

-Tool has been tested to work with following distros:
+Script has been tested to work with following distros:

 - CentOS 8 (note LVM file level restore issue from below)
 - Debian 10